 My father had hearing loss but never discussed it.
 His mother had hearing loss but pretended she did not.
 I spent 10 years in denial about my own hearing loss, and then another 10 years hiding it.
-So how did I become this new person, a hearing health advocate, the Board Chair of Hearing Health Foundation and the writer of a blog entitled Living With Hearing Loss?
+So how did I become this new person, a hearing health advocate, and the writer of a blog entitled Living With Hearing Loss?
 Here is my story.

 I grew up the child of someone with hearing loss.
 I knew it in a peripheral way – my father wore hearing aids, but they were never seen – always hidden by sideburns grown long for that purpose.
 He never discussed his hearing loss and went out of his way to hide it.
 I remember social gatherings where he would disappear only to be found sitting at a table in the corner by himself.
 I always wondered why, but now I know.
 He probably couldn’t hear and was embarrassed, or exhausted and just couldn’t bring himself to bother.

 Looking back on it, I see that my family was not supportive of him.
 My mother would often whisper things to my sister and I behind his back saying, “Don’t worry, he can’t hear us.”
 Even as a child, I knew that wasn’t nice.
 But most of the time I was just unaware of the hardship he faced.
 I sensed his embarrassment and the taboo nature of the subject, but didn’t dwell on it, being focused on myself as most children are.
 He never asked anyone to speak up or to face him when they spoke.
 He would never, as far as I could tell, position himself within the family group so that he could hear better.
 He never asked for a quiet seat at a restaurant or did anything to draw attention to his hearing loss.
 In fact, he would often fake it, pretending to hear what others said rather than admit that he couldn’t.
 It makes me sad to think of it.